PROFESSOR OF ENGLISH, UNIVERSITY OF LAUSANNE

-Editorial Board: Ewan Fernie, James Kearney, Julia R. Lupton, Madhavi Menon, Simon Palfry, Tiffany Stern, Henry S. Turner, Michael Witmore, Paul Yachnin
+Editorial Board: Ewan Fernie, James Kearney, Julia Reinhard Lupton, Madhavi Menon, Simon Palfry, Tiffany Stern, Henry S. Turner, Michael Witmore, Paul Yachnin

 In 2012, I assembled an editorial board and launched the book series “Edinburgh Critical Studies in Shakespeare and Philosophy,” published by Edinburgh University Press.
+The first title was published in 2014.
 “Edinburgh Critical Studies in Shakespeare and Philosophy” takes seriously the speculative and world-making properties of Shakespeare’s art.
 Maintaining a broad view of “philosophy” that accommodates foundartional questions of metaphysics, ethics, politics, and aesthetics, the series also expands our understanding of philosophy to include the unique kinds of theoretical work carried out by performance and poetry itself.
 These scholarly monographs will reinvigorate Shakespeare studies by opening new interdisciplinary conversations among scholars, artists, and students.
 For more information, view the PRESS PAGE.